Iowa’s Living Roadways Community Visioning

 What you need:

-• Information about your community and the names of any firms who have completed comprehensive planning to date.
+• Information about your community and the names of any firms that have completed comprehensive planning to date.

-• Contact information for a primary contact person, a local media contact, and eight committee members.
+• Phone numbers and e-mail addresses for a primary contact person, a local media contact, and eight committee members.

 • A project proposal, not to exceed 7,000 characters.